As an Amazon Associate we earn from qualifying purchases.

 Growing up though, I hated them; however, it wasn’t until much later in life that I realized I didn’t actually hate asparagus.
 I hated overcooked asparagus!
-So in today’s We’ll be talking about how to cook your asparagus quickly without overcooking it.
+So in today’s I’ll be talking about how to cook your asparagus quickly without overcooking it.

 How to Cook Asparagus Quickly

-We recommend cooking asparagus quickly for all methods EXCEPT sous vide.
+I recommend cooking asparagus quickly for all methods EXCEPT sous vide.
 This is because asparagus breaks down in freshness, color, and texture quickly making for poor eating when overcooked.
 Just like broccoli and squash, asparagus can be ruined with too much heat, time, or liquid.